 I just don’t think that fast.

-Composing an email lets me take whatever time I need – be it a few seconds, a few minutes or (rarely) a few hours.
+Composing an email lets me take whatever time I need, be it a few seconds, a few minutes, or (rarely) a few hours.

 2. Email lets me say exactly what I want

-That’s not to say I’m still not occasionally misunderstood – no communications mechanism is perfect – but if I can invest the time to think about what I’m saying and how I say it, chances are I’ll do a much better job of getting my point across.
+That’s not to say I’m still not occasionally misunderstood — no communication mechanism is perfect — but if I can invest the time to think about what I’m saying and how I say it, chances are I’ll do a much better job of getting my point across.

 Yes, I suppose it helps that I’m a writer.
 But let’s clarify: it wasn’t always so.
-I’m first and foremost a computer geek, and have been since Fortran was a required course back in my college days.
+I’m first and foremost a computer geek (and have been since Fortran was a required course back in my college days).

-Email3.
-Email lets me consume on my schedule
+3. Email lets me consume on my schedule

-I can turn off email for hours – and I often do.
+I can turn off email for hours, and I often do.
 And that’s OK!

 I control it, not the other way around.